MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Molecular Reactions Tasks

 The complexity of synthetic pathways is characterized by two main metrics: the number of reaction steps and the structural similarity between consecutive intermediates.

-The distribution of reaction steps shows that most pathways are short : 1 to 3 steps (\autoref{fig:reaction_steps_histogram}), as increasing the number of steps tend to produce molecules less realistic. \autoref{fig:tanimoto_similarity_per_reaction_step} illustrates how when performing multiple reaction steps, the molecules generated are more divers.
+The distribution of reaction steps shows that most pathways are short: 1 to 3 steps (\autoref{fig:reaction_steps_histogram}), as increasing the number of steps tends to produce less realistic molecules. \autoref{fig:tanimoto_similarity_per_reaction_step} illustrates how, when performing multiple reaction steps, the molecules generated are more diverse.